Deutsche Bank says records sought by Democrats include tax returns

 A lawyer for the Trumps last week urged the 2nd Circuit to block the bank from handing over the records, saying Congress did not have the authority to demand them.
 The court has not yet ruled on the case.

-The Trumps are also seeking to block a separate subpoena served by the Financial Services Committee on Capital One Financial Corp (COF.N) seeks records related to the Trump Organization’s hotel business.
+The Trumps are also seeking to block a separate subpoena served by the Financial Services Committee on Capital One Financial Corp seeks records related to the Trump Organization’s hotel business.
+(Reporting by Brendan Pierson in New York Editing by Sonya Hepinstall)